Nxtra/blogs-david-en-nick/blogs/blog3.md

     return {'Response': 'SUCCEEDED', 'QueryExecutionIds': execution_ids}

 ```
-For more details on the methods being executed in the function check out the linked git repository.
-Basically it comes down to this:

 * define the queries, specifying which data range you want to repartition
 * pass this queries to `Athena`
 * return the Athena execution ID.
 An ID that we can use to check on the state of the ETL job with Athena.